 You will identify a specific area of interest with respect to intellectual property management or exploitation, and prepare an in-depth critical analysis of your topic, supported by wide reading.
 In addition to reference to academic literature, you are expected to provide critical insight into your own professional practice, using personal observations and factual data gathered from the wider creative and media industries.
 In other words, successful papers will identify an area of current importance for those who manage or create IP, discuss the key theories and regulatory frameworks that are shaping the issue, and critically situate your own practice within that context.

 Bournemouth University, Lansdowne Campus

-2 day retreat followed by 7-weeks online learning
+Two-day creative retreat followed by seven weeks of online learning